 The Black Diamond ReVolt is the headlamp for you if need a reliable, well-rounded, rechargeable headlamp.
-Although the Petzl Reactik+, another rechargeable headlamp, was our pick for Best Overall Headlamp, the ReVolt’s superior battery performance and affordable price is what makes it our pick for the Best Rechargeable Headlamp.
+Although the Petzl Reactik+, another rechargeable headlamp, was our pick for Best Hiking Headlamp, the ReVolt’s superior battery performance and affordable price is what makes it our pick for the Best Rechargeable Headlamp.

 The micro-USB charger means it can be charged in a variety of power sources.
 With an IPX4 rating it is water resistant making it reliable in inclement weather but the battery housing is not entirely waterproof and needs to be dried out after it gets wet.

-The operation of the Black Diamond Revolt uses a single button located at the top of the casing.
+The operation of the Black Diamond ReVolt uses a single button located at the top of the casing.
 Despite the single button operation being a bit frustrating in the beginning, it is less so than the similar design of the Black Diamond Spot.

 This is because rather than having many lighting options, the ReVolt has 4 lighting modes (discussed below) and the distance and proximity modes can be adjusted to your needs using a dimming function.